Jibz Cameron

-Jibz Cameron is a performance, recording and video artist as well as an actor.
-Cameron also produces work as Dynasty Handbag, an alter ego created in 2001.
-Her performance art has been called "Outrageously smart, grotesque and innovative" by The New Yorker and referred to as "[...] one of the most insanely funny, tone-perfect pieces of performance art I have seen in years" by Jennifer Dunning in The New York Times.
+Jibz Cameron (born 1975) is an American queer performance artist, visual artist, recording artist, and video artist most known for her work produced under the persona Dynasty Handbag, an alter ego created in 2001.
+Her performance art has been called "outrageously smart, grotesque and innovative" by The New Yorker and referred to as "[...] one of the most insanely funny, tone-perfect pieces of performance art I have seen in years" by Jennifer Dunning in The New York Times.